 Credit Union Taxation: Banker Attacks and Misinformation

-Even though the credit union movement is a small fraction of the financial marketplace, bankers are lobbying to gain control of the entire marketplace.
-They are lobbying for credit union taxation and spreading misinformation.
+Even though the credit union movement is a small fraction of the financial marketplace, bankers often lobby to gain control of the entire marketplace.
+They lobby for credit union taxation and spreading misinformation.
 Here are the facts:

 - We are not-for-profit financial cooperatives democratically operated and controlled by members

 - Profits are returned to members in the form of higher rates paid on deposits and lower rates